 Also Read: How to Boost Your SAT Writing Score

-The following tips will help you build your vocabulary in no time if you religiously work towards your goal every day:
+The following tips will help you improve vocabulary in no time if you religiously work towards your goal every day:

 1. Read strategically – maximize your vocabulary gain